Discover Uzbekistan : Gastronomy

 A thousand and one... melons!

 The king of fruits is unquestionably the melon.
-It belongs to the inodorus group (native to Anatolia and the Middle East), which means it has white or pale green flesh, is sweet, juicy and sometimes crunchy, but not very aromatic.
+It belongs to the inodorus group (native to Anatolia and the Middle East), which means it has white or pale green flesh, is sweet, juicy and sometimes crunchy, but less aromatic.
 The famous Avicenna recognized its various properties, using the skin, pulp or boiled melon to cleanse the urinary tract, small kidney stones, constipation, anemia, liver and kidney diseases...
 Many virtues!
 It can be eaten fresh or dried.

 In Central Asia, Uzbekistan is the largest cultivation area, with some 40,000 ha and 500,000 fruits produced.
 More than 160 varieties are listed and 36 are marketed: Chillaki with thin skin and orange pulp; Koukcha green, long and not very sweet; Obi novvot round and yellow with juicy and very sweet pulp; Zhura kand green oval with very sweet crunchy pulp...
 Some weigh up to 4 kg, like the Metrovka, with its clear, delicate, sweet pulp, or are giants, up to a meter long!
 Such is the case of the Mirza Cho'l', an elongated, mottled yellow or green fruit weighing up to 11 kg, much appreciated for its orange pulp with a floral aroma and spicy, honey-like notes.

 The melon festival, or kovum saili, is held in the bazaars, where the best melons of the year are chosen.
 Hundreds of kilos of melons are unloaded in well-defined areas of the bazaar, but hawkers always find places around the bazaar to sell their small harvest.
 Watermelons, pumpkins and all sorts of cucurbits are also available at the same time of year.
-They can be bought by the piece, but many vendors cut out quarters to be eaten immediately.
+They can be bought by the piece, but many vendors cut up quarters to be eaten immediately.

 And for dessert...